There’re two primary ways of developing your business:

-Google watches the top positions in SERP (Search Engine Results Page) and thinks: “If it’s that high, it must be what people want.”
-Thus, the browser bases its parameters on the top websites ranking for certain category or keyword.
-To reach the top you must look like the top.
-Most of the time, whether you have a quality content on your website, but it’s not what’s in the top of SERP, you can have a hard time ranking high.
+Google inspects the top positions in the SERP (Search Engine Results Page) and says to itself (figuratively!): “Wow!
+If it’s that high, it must be what women (people/Robotic Overlords from Mars) want.”
+Then, it centers its parameters for the top websites ranking for a particular category or keyword.
+Most often than not, when you have quality content but it’s not at the top of the SERP, you would have a hard time ranking high.
 To reach the top, you must look the part.